-If you must eat out in town, you can’t really avoid tourist traps in Ella, but for fairly authentic fare that won’t be a total rip off I recommend Jade Green run by a husband wife duo or the tiny Ramesh Store and Restaurant where local tuk tuk drivers gather – and dine – always a good sign (may be hard to find, it’s on the junction with Station Road).
+If you must eat out in town, you can’t really avoid tourist traps in Ella.
+But for fairly authentic fare that won’t be a total rip off I recommend Jade Green run by a husband wife duo.
+Alternatively, head to the tiny Ramesh Store and Restaurant where local tuk tuk drivers gather – and dine – always a good sign.
+(May be hard to find, it’s on the junction with Station Road).

 Garden Inn in Mirissa

-The location may put some people off – walking after dark may require a flashlight and the road leading up to it is so tiny only a tuk tuk can get up there.
-That said, it’s only a 10 min walk from the main beach in Mirissa and it’s very close to the oh-so-famous Coconut Hill which means you have a good chance to get there first at sunrise. 😉
+The location may put some people off.
+Walking after dark may require a flashlight and the road leading up to it is so tiny only a tuk tuk can get up there.
+That said, it’s only a 10 min walk from the main beach in Mirissa and it’s very close to the oh-so-famous Coconut Hill.
+Which means you have a good chance to get there in time for sunrise.

 The rooms are comfortable and clean and all en suite (no AC might be an issue though).
 It’s also quiet and set in a pretty garden on the edge of a forest full of monkeys which made my mum’s day.
 And – most importantly – the breakfast more than made up for any discomforts!

-There was fresh fruit, string hoppers with dahl, coconut roti, stuffed roti, fish toast, jaggery and coconut pancakes, oh and tomato omelettes for a small Western touch.
+There was fresh fruit, string hoppers with dahl, coconut roti, stuffed roti, fish toast, jaggery and coconut pancakes.
+Oh and tomato omelets for a small Western touch.
 We couldn’t finish it!

 Ask for ginger tea with your breakfast which at Garden Inn means a teapot of strong Ceylon tea infused with heaps of fresh ginger, we couldn’t get enough of it!